georgexyz19/georgexyz.com/content/posts/a-simple-flask-app.md

 to setup the nginx server and letsencrypt certification.
 At the time I set up the server, I did not really understand what I was doing.
-A few weeks ago I found [this nginx setting article](http://www.patricksoftwareblog.com/how-to-configure-nginx-for-a-flask-web-application/) which details niginx settings very well.
+A few weeks ago I found [this nginx setting article](http://www.patricksoftwareblog.com/how-to-configure-nginx-for-a-flask-web-application/) which details nginx settings very well.
 I added a location block to pass along (so called reverse proxy) http requests to the gunicorn WSGI server.

 ```